Is Bortezomib 2 mg a type of chemotherapy?

 After a single dose, bortezomib is rapidly transported into tissues, with an initial plasma distribution half-life of fewer than 10 minutes and a terminal elimination half-life of more than 40 hours.

-Is bortezomib linked to anaemia?
+Is bortezomib linked to anemia?